Tag Archives: almond milk recipe

 DIY ALMOND MILK

-Home made almond milk is a wonderful substitute for dairy milk.
+Home-made almond milk is an excellent substitute for dairy milk.
 It’s nutritious, being high in protein and of course healthy fats.
 It also contains fibre, Vitamin E, the minerals phosphorous, magnesium, copper, selenium and calcium, the amino acid tryptophan, as well as flavonoids.

 In addition it has no cholesterol.